dachinat/ansible-nextcloud/README.md

 nextcloud_mysql_user: nextcloud # username for nextcloud mysql db
 nextcloud_mysql_pw: nextcloud  # password for nextcloud mysql db
 nextcloud_upgrade: false # upgrade instance if given nextcloud_version does not match the installed version
+nextcloud_hsts_options: max-age=15768000; includeSubDomains; preload; # if set, hsts will be enabled with the given options
+nextcloud_upgrade: false # if set to true, nextcloud's updater.phar is run to upgrade nextcloud to the latest version

 ```

 Example Playbook